bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 The `listingQuery` function is pure, so the tests for it wouldn't require any mocks at all.
 As for composition, in simple cases, we may skip testing it since it just “gathers” the functionality together.
 In more complex cases, we should use integration or E2E tests.

-When using integration tests, such a composition forces the "Ports-Adapters" architecture, which also helps reduce the number of mocks, making the tests less “fragile.”
+When using integration tests, such a composition forces the “Ports-Adapters” architecture, which also helps reduce the number of mocks, making the tests less “fragile.”[^testingprinciples]

 | By the way 🔌                                                                     |
 | :-------------------------------------------------------------------------------- |